hunter-teacher-cert/currdev-work-Mr-Adams/05_assignments.md

 # Assignment #2: Keeping Score in a game to track high scores
+## Description
+This assignment will go over the basics
 ## SWBAT
-Create a global score variable to keep track of the players score Develop a script that will check if the players score is the highest score
+* Create a global score variable to keep track of the players score
+* Develop a script that will check if the players score is the highest score
 ## Directions
 Do now will open with the idea of tracking scores and variables.
 Depending on language being used the do now should try and utilize another use of variables class may have seen before.
 Then explain that